alvin677/QTML/README.md

 `accent-border` - theme relative

+## Elements
-## Elements and their supported classes
+All supported elements and their available classes.

 **Footer**<br/>
 `center`